codio/site/source/docs/boxes/box-parts.html.md

 - **ghc** (7.6.3) GHC is a state-of-the-art, open source, compiler and interactive environment for the functional language Haskell
 - **gitflow** (0.4.1) Gitflow: a collection of Git extensions to provide high-level repository operations for Vincent Driessen's branching model.
 - **glib** (2.40.0) GLib: a general-purpose utility library, which provides many useful data types, macros, type conversions, string utilities, file utilities, a mainloop abstraction, and so on.
+- **gmp** (6.0.0) GMP: a free library for arbitrary precision arithmetic, operating on signed integers, rational numbers, and floating-point numbers.
 - **go-lang** (1.2) Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.
 - **googleappengine** (1.9.0) Google App Engine Python/PHP: A CLI for managing Google App Engine cloud services for Python and PHP
 - **grails** (2.3.7) Grails: an Open Source, full stack, web application framework for the JVM.
+- **gringo** (4.3.0) Gringo: a grounder that, given an input program with first-order variables, computes an equivalent ground (variable-free) program.
 - **groovy** (2.2.2) Groovy: an agile and dynamic language for the Java Virtual Machine
 - **haskell-platform** (2.0.0) Haskell is an advanced purely-functional programming language.
 - **heroku-cli** (3.3.0) The Heroku CLI is used to manage Heroku apps from the command line.